benhoyt/benhoyt.github.com/writings/goawk.md

 Finally comes CPU cycles -- this is often the least impactful, though it's sometimes the only thing people think of when we talk about "performance".

-So how do you measure what's going on in your code?
+In GoAWK, I've done some optimization in all three areas.
+The biggest wins to be had for typical AWK programs were related to I/O -- as expected, because AWK programs normally read input, process it a bit, and write output.
+But there were some important gains to be had in the allocation and CPU departments too.

 ### How I profiled

+Where the bottlenecks are is often unintuitive, so *measurement* is key.
+Let's look at how you measure what's going on in your Go code.

-It's fairly easy to instrument Go code for profiling using the standard library [`runtime/pprof` package](https://golang.org/pkg/runtime/pprof/).
-(You can read more about [profiling Go programs](https://blog.golang.org/profiling-go-programs) on the golang.org blog.)
+It's fairly easy to instrument code for profiling using the standard library [`runtime/pprof` package](https://golang.org/pkg/runtime/pprof/).
+(You can read more about [profiling Go programs here](https://blog.golang.org/profiling-go-programs).)

 First I added a `-cpuprofile` command line flag, and if that's set, enable CPU profiling.
 Here's what that looks like in code: